There are so many great opportunities for children to engage in quality outdoor play and they don’t have to go any further than their backyard!

-Want to encourage your kids to spend more time outdoors and in nature?
-If you can’t get out to the park or bush, don’t worry!
-Nature is all around us, whether we live in the city, suburbs or country.
-You can experience all the great benefits of nature play in your own backyard.
-Here are some nature play ideas and activities to get you playing outside, connecting to nature and most importantly having fun!
+Nature is all around us, whether we live in the city, suburbs or country and you can create a nature playspace and enjoy nature play all year round .
+To experience all the great benefits of nature play in your own backyard, we have shared some nature play ideas and activities to get you playing outside, connecting to nature and most importantly having fun!

 1. Create a weaving frame: using sticks, build a sturdy square frame, tying string (twine) to the ends and then weaving it across the frame, back and forth, until you get to the end.
 Now you can collect some natural items from your backyard to weave into your frame!
 You can also build a gigantic one in your backyard.